Court of Cassation (Belgium): No constitutional review

 The Belgian Constitution, at its adoption in 1831, did not contain any provision either allowing or either prohibiting the Belgian judiciary to engage in the constitutional review of legislative acts.
 In a ruling rendered on 23 July 1849, the Court of Cassation ruled for the first time on the topic that the Belgian judiciary, including the court itself, cannot review the constitutionality of legislative acts.
 The court considered that reviewing or considering the constitutionality of legislative acts is the sovereign purview of the legislature.
 The court has since not deviated from this point of view, and has reaffirmed it in a number of subsequent rulings.
 The court has however tested the limits of this legal doctrine in for example its "Waleffe" ruling (see further below).

 In the 1980s, the Constitutional Court of Belgium (originally named as "Court of Arbitration") was founded as a result of the federalisation of Belgium.
-This court has since been awarded the power to review the constitutionality of legislative acts with regards to the division of powers over the federal and regional levels of government, and with regards to constitutional rights.
+This court has since been awarded the power to review the constitutionality of legislative acts with regard to the division of powers over the federal and regional levels of government, and with regard to constitutional rights.
 Since then, all courts and tribunals of the Belgian judiciary (including the Court of Cassation), whilst still not reviewing the constitutionality of legislative acts themselves, can ask prejudicial questions to the Constitutional Court.
 If as a result the Constitutional Court nullifies an unconstitutional legislative act or legislative provision, the requesting court will leave aside the nullified act or provision.